-Trafficking for forced labour is more likely to pass through official border crossings than trafficking for sexual exploitation (labour exploitation makes up 83% of official border crossings, but 64% of non-official border crossings, while sexual exploitation makes up 15% of official border crossings and 22% of non-official border crossings).
+Trafficking for forced labour is more likely to pass through official border points than trafficking for sexual exploitation (labour exploitation makes up 83% of official border points crossings, but 64% of non-official border points crossings, while sexual exploitation makes up 15% of official border points crossings and 22% of non-official border points crossings).

-Victims exploited in the construction sector make up nearly half (43%) of all trafficking for forced labour through official border crossings, against 35% for non-official crossings.
-Manufacturing is next, accounting for 21% of cases (7% for non-official crossings), while agriculture make up 15% of cases (9% for non-official).
-Finally, domestic work accounts for 11% of all trafficking for forced labour through official border crossings (8% for non-official crossings) .
+Victims exploited in the construction sector make up nearly half (43%) of all trafficking for forced labour through official border points, against 35% for non-official border points.
+Manufacturing is next, accounting for 21% of cases (7% for non-official border points), while agriculture make up 15% of cases (9% for non-official).
+Finally, domestic work accounts for 11% of all trafficking for forced labour through official border points (8% for non-official border points) .

 Victims trafficked through non-official border points tend to be trafficked for a longer period of time: 25% of them are trafficked for more than two years, while the same figure for victims trafficked through official border points is 19%.